 If you’re looking for fermented vegetable recipes, you’ll be hearing about saurkraut, kimchi, cortido, kvass, dill pickles.
 If you want something fizzy to drink, there’s kombucha, jun, and water kefir.

-If you want a dairy ferment, there’s milk kefir, lassi, ordinary yoghurt and Caspian Sea yoghurt (sometimes known as Caucasian yoghurt).
+If you want a dairy ferment, there’s milk kefir, lassi, ordinary yogurt (or yoghurt – depending on where you live.
+I slide between the two spellings.) and Caspian Sea yogurt (sometimes known as Caucasian yogurt).
 There’s the coconut milk versions of each of them, too.
 And that’s not even touching on the cheese options available.

 And of course, all these cultures have different recipes, different culturing conditions, and can be very vulnerable to cross-contamination.